 The entrance to the Extension Hall is accessed by following the path to the right of the main church entrance.
 The car park is to left of main church building.

 From the A3 or A25, take the junction onto the A320 Woking Road, towards Woking.
 At the roundabout with the Esso garage, take the first exit and follow Fir Tree Road onto Hazel Avenue.

-Parking: Please park in the car park to the left of St Peter's Shared Church or in surrounding residential streets - please be considerate to local residents.
+Parking: Please park in the car park to the left of St Peter's Shared Church or in surrounding residential streets.
+Please be considerate to local residents if parking on street.